ScooloV/bbpedia/docs/death_zone/new_inducements.md

 MA ST AG PA AV Kari Coldsteel 6 2 3+ 5+ 8+ Skills & Traits Block,
 Dauntless, Frenzy, Loner (4+)

-0-1 (IN)FAM0US C0ACHING STAFF INDUCEMENT: PAPA SKULLB0NES
-80,000 G0LD PIECES, AVAILABLE T0 ANY TEAM
+0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: PAPA SKULLBONES 80,000 GOLD PIECES, AVAILABLE TO ANY TEAM
-WITH EITHER THE 'FAV0URED 0F...'
+WITH EITHER THE 'FAV0URED OF...'
 0R 'UNDERW0RLD CHALLENGE' SPECIAL
 RULES
 *Although the officiall religion of Blood Bowl is Nufflismm, any* *number of other (arguably lesser) gods are worshipped by* *its many